Jas-SinghFSU/HyprPanel/README.md

 # HyprPanel
-A panel built for Hyprland with [Aylur's Gnome Shell](https://github.com/Aylur/ags)
+A panel built for Hyprland with [Aylur's Gtk Shell](https://github.com/Aylur/ags)

 > NOTE: This project is in the process of being migrated fully to TypeScript